UWRealityLab/vrcapstone19sp-team2/docs/README.md

     - Work on the storyline texts
       - what will be displayed when player opens a diary, picks up a piece of paper, etc
       - character soliloquy that helps the player understand what is goin on (possibly pointing the player to the puzzles)
+  - Qian Yan
+    - Work with Yexiang to integrate a game-progress-tracking script with the UI script to display the right message/hints at a given time.